vcidst/minimal-mistakes/_posts/2019-05-28-are-my-ads-listening-to-me.md

   - AI
 ---

+## Overview

+Rekha sees an airline ad right after a conversation with a friend about her travel plans.
+Was this result of a deceptive advertising-AI that was listening to all her conversations?
+Turns out there are simpler explanations

+---

 Rekha is out for an evening stroll.
 She runs into her neighbour Keshav and they make small talk.
 Rekha mentions her plan to visit Kolkata next month for a music concert.
 Later at home, scrolling through her instagram feed, there’s an ad for a flight to Kolkata.
 This is somewhat spooky.
 She is convinced the ad is targeted based on her conversation with Keshav, earlier.
 There is a lot going on about Artificial Intelligent systems around in the news anyway.

 I believe this is a case of paranoia about the state of Artificial Intelligence.
 Before we take on  the technical side of things, let me offer perhaps a simpler explanation to this incident.
 The exact details of audience targeting remains a secret on the end of ad publishers but a rough idea about what kind of information is used in targeting has been available publicly.
 An information page by Google^[google-ad-sources] describes they make use of demographics, affinity, intent, similarity to select an audience for a specific ad.
 It also acknowledges of making use of user search history to aid this process.